 Who to Contact: Foundation contractor, concrete ready-mix company, dampproofing/waterproofing contractor, pest control operator (in termite zones)

 Your framing crew is critical to the success of your house.
 Framing that is sloppy, or undersized, or uses substandard lumber will result in sags, cracks, nail pops, out-of-square rooms, and bouncy floors later on.
 So pay for high quality lumber and a reputable crew.
 Your lumberyard will usually be happy to take-off you plans and provide you with a lumber list and material bid, and may also be able to properly size any large support beams.
 Newer materials such as LVL and Glulams have made steel beams less common on residential building sites.

 Who to contact: Lumberyards, framing contractors

 Roofing is pretty straightforward, and is bid quickly by the “square,” equal to 100 sq. ft. of roof surface.
 In cold climates, remember to use a membrane flashing along the eaves and around skylights to prevent roof leaks from snow and ice buildup.
 On lower-slope roofs, it’s often worthwhile to run membrane under the entire roof.
 Avoid single- or double-coverage roll roofing as the stuff made nowadays can fail within a few years.
-Options include: asphalt/vinyl shingles, composite shingles, metal, wood, clay toil, concrete and composite tile.
+Options include: asphalt/vinyl shingles, composite shingles, metal, wood, clay tile, concrete and composite tile.
 For low-slope roofs, single-ply membranes are the best choice, most commonly EPDM.

 Who to contact: Roofing contractors